 Each vehicle driven/parked on campus must be registered.
 Operators of these vehicles are expected to learn and follow the driving/parking policies on campus (outlined in the Student Handbook).
 Violators of these policies are subjecting themselves to significant fines and loss of vehicle privileges.
 Fines range from $20 to $100.
 All tickets must be paid in the McCown Cottage Business Office.
 Receiving more than ten tickets can result in the loss of driving privileges on campus.

-From time-to-time our students and employees may be identified or photographed for publication, broadcast, transmission and/or electronic display by the news media or college public relations officials.
-Unless a written statement to the contrary is filed with the Office of Student Development at the beginning of the semester, students and employees of Milligan College waive their model rights to be photographed for the college’s print and online publications without prior notice.
+From time-to-time our students and employees may be identified or photographed for publication, broadcast, transmission and/or electronic display by the news media or University public relations officials.
+Unless a written statement to the contrary is filed with the Office of Student Development at the beginning of the semester, students and employees of Milligan University waive their model rights to be photographed for the University’s print and online publications without prior notice.

 Post Office Information